Britannia Hospital: Cast

 Robbie Coltrane, Patsy Byrne and Edward Hibbert had bit parts.
-This was the final film appearance of Arthur Lowe who died shortly after his scenes were filmed.
+This was the final film appearance of Arthur Lowe, who died shortly after his scenes were filmed.

 Production

 Development

 Lindsay Anderson says the film had its origins in 1975 with a newspaper story about the "siege of Charing Cross Hospital, when there was a big demonstration against fee-paying private patients led by a union official known as Granny Brookstern.
-This immediately struck me as absurd.
+"This immediately struck me as absurd.
 If you stand outside a hospital and stop ambulances going in in the name of humanity you are involved in a wonderfully absurd paradox.
 The story got even more wild with accusations that Granny Brookstern and the Labour Minister of Health had themselves been private patients; and so I started building up a private scrapbook of newsworthy absurdities."

 Anderson said he was inspired by Amiel's theory that the only true principle of humanity is justice.
 "The man who would today say that liberty and equality are bad principles is a brave man but perhaps a necessary one since, unless they include justice, they are pernicious and self-destructive.
-That is at the heart of 'Britannia Hospital', though I hope it's not a preachy film but a parable.
-A parable is a heavenly story with a earthly meaning.
+That is at the heart of Britannia Hospital, though I hope it's not a preachy film but a parable.
+A parable is a heavenly story with an earthly meaning.
 I hope this is an earthly story with a heavenly meaning."

-Anderson did an outline and sent it to Lew Grade who was not interested.
+Anderson did an outline and sent it to Lew Grade, who was not interested.
 20th Century Fox under Sandy Lieberson signed Anderson to a two-picture deal, of which one was to be Britannia Hospital.
 (The other was to be Dress Grey written by Gore Vidal).
 Anderson arranged for David Sherwin to write a script.

 Sherwin said the film was not "about a hospital about all.
 It's about everything.
 It's not even a film that's just about Britain."

 Lieberson left Fox and the studio dropped the project.
 Mamoun Hassan of the National Film Finance Corporation said he thought they were "too shocked by it".

-Then producer Clive Parsons championed the project.
-He raised $1 million from Britain's National Film Finance Corporation and $3 million from EMI.
+After this, producer Clive Parsons championed the project.
+The cost of production prior to striking prints and paying for publicity was recorded as £2,494,210 - £1,305,137 came from Thorn EMI, £450,000 from the National Film Finance Corporation, and the balance of £738,873 from Thorn EMI as a cost overrun.
+EMI was then under Barry Spikings.

 Hassan says that there was discussion at the NFFC whether they should support a film by Anderson, who had made a number of movies, but ultimately decided he was an "outsider".
 Hassan attributes the fact that the budget was raised to Parsons's persistence, and the fact the script had been around a number of years so some of the shock had "worn off".
 Nonetheless, he called it "a risk... a very black comedy."